Unlocking the Promise of the Smart Home

 Utilities, insurance, maintenance pros, and anyone taking care of a home can do a better job with the help of predictive maintenance technologies that monitor home performance.
 Traditionally these businesses have had little access to information about what is going on inside the homes or behind the walls.
 Consequently, the relationship is a challenge to manage and many issues are reactive and unpleasant.

 Emerging Technologies Enable New Possibilities in the Marketplace

-Emerging technologies are allowing major breakthroughs.
-Machine learning algorithms have unlocked the promise of artificial intelligence.
-Cloud computing and mobile technologies have begun to take off.
+In recent years, emerging technologies enabled major breakthroughs in predictive maintenance.
+Machine learning algorithms unlocked the promise of artificial intelligence.
+Cloud computing and mobile technologies transformed everything as they enabled software to truly eat the world.
 Before these advances, predictive home maintenance was not possible.
-These technologies can be combined with low-cost sensors and controls to make the systems of the house intelligent enough to analyze their own performance and report on their own needs.
+These technologies can now be combined with low-cost sensors and controls to make home systems intelligent enough to analyze their own performance and report on their own needs.